MeMAD-project/subtitle-translation/README.md

 #### WMT news translation test sets

 Test sets from WMT news translation tasks until 2019 were part of the training data for the pretrained translation models.
-Benchmarking on the WMT 2020 news translation task test sets were provided below for reference.
+We provide additional benchmarking results on the WMT 2020 news translation task test sets below.

 ##### WMT 2020